-At clinically integrated sites, including Tiburcio Vasquez Health Center, Native American Health Center, LifeLong Medical Center, and Alameda Health System-Hayward Wellness, Recipe4Health is built on three pieces of innovative infrastructure: Food Farmacy, Behavioral Pharmacy, and Provider Trainings.
+At clinically integrated sites, including Tiburcio Vasquez Health Center, Native American Health Center, LifeLong Medical Center, Alameda Health System-Hayward Wellness, and Bay Area Community Health, the Recipe4Health initiative uses three ingredients to improve the health of patients and the community: a Food Farmacy, a Behavioral Pharmacy, and Food as Medicine training for health center staff.
 For more information about Recipe4Health’s clinically integrated model, click here.

 In partnership with the Alameda County Health Care Services Agency, and with funding from Measure A, Recipe4Health supports food farmacies at Roots Community Clinic, La Clinica de la Raza, and West Oakland Health Council.
 Each month these clinics combine a food farmacy with other services (e.g., CalFresh enrollment, health education, dental and optometry stands, etc.).

 Measure A raised the sales tax by one-half cent to provide financial support for medical and public health services for Alameda County residents in need.
 Click here to learn more about Measure A funding.

 ALL IN is working to identify sustainable funding mechanisms and recommend policy changes to make medically supportive food and nutrition services a covered benefit by Medi-Cal managed care plans.
 For more information on policy work related to medically supportive foods and nutrition services, click here.

 For healthcare teams, patients, & family members